Asymptotic theory of cepstral random fields: The cepstral model and its computation

-In order to fit this model to Gaussian data, it is necessary to compute the acf from a given specification of cepstral coefficients.
-We next describe two approaches to this: one is approximate, and the other is exact.
-Both differ from the fitting techniques in \citet{solo1986modeling}, who advocates an asymptotic likelihood (or Whittle) calculation.
-The first approach involves a straightforward discretization of (\ref{eq:acfCeps}) -- together with (\ref{eq:modelCeps}) -- utilizing the Riemann approximation.
+We here discuss a straightforward discretization of (\ref{eq:acfCeps}), together with (\ref{eq:modelCeps}),\vadjust{\goodbreak} utilizing the Riemann approximation.
 So long as the spectrum is a bounded function, this method is arbitrarily accurate (since the practitioner controls the mesh size).
-In order to accomplish the computation, without loss of generality let $q = p$, so that the cepstral coefficients are given by a $(2p+1) \times (2p+1)$ grid $\Theta$ (if $q < p$, just fill in some entries of $\Theta$ with zeroes).
+In order to accomplish the computation, without loss of generality let $p_2 = p_1$, so that the cepstral coefficients are given by a $(2p_1+1) \times(2p_1+1)$ grid $\Theta$ (if $p_2 < p_1$, just fill in some entries of $\Theta$ with zeroes).

-Now we refer to the entries of $\Theta$ via $\Theta_{j,k}$ with $-p \leq j,k \leq p$, which is a Cartesian mode of indexing; this differs from the style of indexing pertinent to matrices.
-We can map this grid to a matrix $[ \Theta ]$ (and back), with the following rule:
+Now we refer to the entries of $\Theta$ via $\Theta_{j_1,j_2}$ with $-p_1 \leq j_1,j_2 \leq p_1$, which is a Cartesian mode of indexing; this differs from the style of indexing pertinent to matrices.
+We can map this grid to a matrix $[ \Theta]$ (and back), with the following rule: